 © The Author(s) 2018.
 The corrosion rate of reinforcing steel is an important factor to determine the corrosion propagation of reinforced concrete structures in the chloride-laden environments.
 Since the corrosion rate of reinforcing steel is affected by several coupled parameters, the efficient prediction of which remains challenging.
 In this study, a total of 156 experimental data on corrosion rate from the literature were collected and compared.
 Seven empirical models for predicting the corrosion rate were reviewed and investigated using the collected experimental data.
 Based on the investigations, a new empirical model is proposed for predicting the corrosion rate in corrosion-affected reinforced concrete structures considering parameters including concrete resistivity, temperature, relative humidity, corrosion duration and concrete chloride content.
 The comparison between the experimental data and those predicted using the new empirical model demonstrates that the new model gives a good prediction of the corrosion rate.
 Furthermore, the uncertainty and probability characteristics of these empirical models are also investigated.
 It is found that the probability distributions of the model errors can be described as lognormal, normal, Weibull or Gumbel distributions.
 As a result, the new empirical model can provide an efficient prediction of the corrosion rate of reinforcing steel, and the model error analysis results can be utilized for reliability-based service life prediction of reinforced concrete structures under chloride-laden environments.

-Tan, X, Li, W, Zhao, M & Tam, VWY 2019, 'Numerical discrete-element method investigation on failure process of recycled aggregate concrete', Journal of Materials in Civil Engineering, vol. 31, no. 1.View/Download from: Publisher's site
+Tan, X, Li, W, Zhao, M & Tam, VWY 2019, 'Numerical discrete-element method investigation on failure process of recycled aggregate concrete', Journal of Materials in Civil Engineering, vol. 31, no. 1.View/Download from: UTS OPUS or Publisher's site

 © 2018 American Society of Civil Engineers.
 This study numerically investigates the failure processes of recycled aggregate concrete (RAC) and natural aggregate concrete (NAC).
 A two-dimensional simulation based on a discrete-element method (DEM) is conducted with a universal distinct-element code (UDEC) program.
 RAC is modeled by a combination of rigid Voronoi blocks cemented to each other using contacts for interfaces.
 The determination procedure of contact microparameters is analyzed, and a series of microscopic contact parameters in different components of modeled recycled aggregate concrete (MRAC) is calibrated using nanoindentation results.
 The complete stress-strain curves, fracture process, and failure pattern of numerical model are verified by experimental results, proving its accuracy and validation.
 The initiation, propagation, and coalescence of microcracks and subsequent nonlinear deformation behaviors of cement mortar, modeled natural aggregate, and recycled aggregate concrete are captured through DEM numerical simulations and compared with digital image correlation (DIC) results.
 It is found that both the new interfacial transition zone and the old interfacial transition zone are the weak links in RAC, where most microcracks initiate and propagate into the cement mortar region.
 The failure behaviors of MRAC revealed by both experimental and numerical results can effectively provide insights into the failure mechanism and enhancement of RAC.

-Luo, Z, Li, W, Tam, VWY, Xiao, J & Shah, SP 2019, 'Current progress on nanotechnology application in recycled aggregate concrete', Journal of Sustainable Cement-Based Materials.View/Download from: Publisher's site
+Luo, Z, Li, W, Tam, VWY, Xiao, J & Shah, SP 2019, 'Current progress on nanotechnology application in recycled aggregate concrete', Journal of Sustainable Cement-Based Materials.View/Download from: UTS OPUS or Publisher's site

 © 2018, © 2018 Informa UK Limited, trading as Taylor & Francis Group.
 As a very promising sustainable construction material, recycled aggregate concrete (RAC) has become a hot research topic and attracted wide attention.
 Although many investigations have been conducted, it is still a great challenge to product RAC with satisfactory and stable performance for practical engineering application.
 In recent years, nanotechnology has been introduced to RAC research and displayed distinct advantages over many traditional methods.
 This article is devoted to reviewing the current research on nanotechnology application in RAC, including nanoengineering and nanoscience.
 The corresponding results involving microstructure characteristics, mechanical properties, workability, and durability were summarized and discussed.
 It has been found that nanoscience has promoted better understanding of microstructure and various internal mechanism of RAC, while nanoengineering has helped RAC achieve dense microstructure, improved mechanical properties and durability.
 However, further efforts are required to realize the potential of nanotechnology and to bring breakthroughs in research and application of RAC.